Congratulations! You’ve decided to pursue microtransit for your agency. Now what?

 - Is the vendor a transportation network company (TNC) today or planning to be one in the future?
 Could they become a competitive threat to ridership?

-To get the complete list of questions, you can download them here.
+To get the complete list of questions, download our Guide to Shopping for Microtransit.